How Much Does A House Extension Cost in 2024?

 Extension Bricklayer Cost

-To ensure your extension is built properly, you will need to hire experienced bricklayer who know what they're doing.
+To ensure your extension is built properly, you will need to hire experienced bricklayers who know what they're doing.

-Bricklayers tend to charge around £130 to £180 a day for a large extension or £12 to £20 per hour for a porch extension.
+Typically, bricklayers charge around £130 – £180 a day for a large extension or £12 – £20 per hour for a porch extension.

 How Long Does It Take to Build an Extension?